codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 --

+### React-Native

-* So, that's cool, we've learned once, and we can write everywhere!
+* We've learned once, and we can write everywhere!
 * Now remember, the philosophy here is "learn once, write everywhere", NOT "write once, everywhere"

 --

-* Which means that sometimes, we've going to have to split some components between their Android and iOS versions for example
+* To follow the OS' patterns, you may need to split some components between their Android and iOS versions for example
-* To follow the OS' patterns
+* Or you may choose to try using common components all the way.
+It's up to you.
 * But the core of the app is the same.

 --